The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 Hiring managers are pattern matchers.
 They scan the title progression, calculate the years, and compare that against the summary's claims.
 When the math does not add up, the resume goes into the "overclaimed" pile.
 It does not matter how good the bullets are after that point.

-The honest version is almost always stronger.
-"Junior PM with deep SRE/DevOps expertise and real metrics from my first PM role" is a compelling candidate for technical PM positions.
-"12-year product leader" who has held the PM title for 7 months is not.
+- "Junior PM with deep SRE/DevOps expertise and real metrics from my first PM role" gets interviews for technical PM positions

 If you are transitioning into PM from another role, own the transition.
 Your engineering depth, your consulting rigor, your design expertise, those are differentiators.
 They become liabilities only when you pretend they were PM work all along.